 According to Gartner, “Already, over 60% of workers report using a personal device at least once a day in their work; 44% use a personal smartphone in their job.”
 This sets off security as a top concern for CIOs.
 Permitting employees to access company data from personal devices is a daily challenge for IT departments.
-Since employees use their smartphones and tablets daily to access third party apps like online games, social networking sites, etc., they face a high chance of downloading malware that can infect their devices.
-If an employee has company data saved on an infected device that data remains at risk of being leaked or retrieved by malicious programs.
+Since employees use their smartphones and tablets daily to access third party apps like online games and social networking sites, they face a high chance of downloading malware that can infect their devices.
+If an employee has company data saved on an infected device, that data remains at risk of being leaked or retrieved by malicious programs.

 Consumer File Storage Applications

 Along with the iPhone’s popularity came the widespread use of consumer file storage applications that could be quickly downloaded for no cost from online app stores.
 These apps became popular because they gave employees an easy way to store photos, music and personal documents in the cloud.
 Because these apps are easy to use, many employees started using these apps at work to bypass email file size restrictions and to always have their files with them on-the-go.
 This has become a problem for IT departments because the data stored in these apps is isolated from IT management and is not guaranteed to be protected with features such as encryption that keep data from unauthorized access.

 Lost or Stolen Devices